 - An order describes some logical unit in appuser interaction.
-An order might be:

-- created

-- checked for its status

-- retrieved

-- canceled.

-- A recipe describes an "ideal model" of some coffee beverage type, e.g. its customer properties.
-A recipe is an immutable entity for us, which means we could only read it.

-- A coffee-machine is a model of a real-world device.
-We must be able to retrieve the coffee machine's geographical location and the options it supports from this model (which will be discussed below).

-2. Program execution control-level entities.
+An order might be: - created - checked for its status - retrieved - canceled. - A recipe describes an "ideal model" of some coffee beverage type, i.e., its customer properties.
+A recipe is an immutable entity for us, which means we could only read it. - A coffee-machine is a model of a real-world device.
+We must be able to retrieve the coffee machine's geographical location and the options it supports from this model (which will be discussed below). - 2.
+Program execution control-level entities. - A program describes a general execution plan for a coffee machine.
+Programs could only be read. - The programs/matcher entity is capable of coupling a recipe and a program, which in fact means retrieving a dataset needed to prepare a specific recipe on a specific coffee machine. - The programs/run entity describes a single fact of running a program on a coffee machine.
+A run might be: - initialized (created) - checked for its status canceled.

+3. Runtime-level entities.